Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: Research Methodology

 \subsection{Study quality assessment}

 Each publication in the final set was assessed for its quality.
-The \textbf{quality assessment(QA)} procedure occurs at the same time as the extraction of relevant data and has the aim of ensuring that a particular study’s findings will make a valuable contribution to the SLR.
-A set of study quality assessment questions are listed in Table \ref{tab:qualityassessment}.
-These questions are adopted and adjusted from \cite{Kitchenham2007}.
-Each paper was categorised on a score of 1 to 3 (low to high) by answering the QA questions. \afterpage{ {
+The \textbf{quality assessment(QA)} procedure occurred at the same time as the extraction of relevant data to ensure that the findings of each individual study added substantial value to the SLR.
+A set of study quality assessment questions are listed in Table \ref{tab:qualityassessment} in Appendix \ref{app:qualityass}.
+These questions were adopted and adjusted from \citep{Kitchenham2007}.
+Each paper was then assigned a categorisation score ranging from 1 to 3, denoting low to high quality, based on responses to the QA questions.